vanioinformatika/poc-angularjs-jwt-rest/README.md

 Session data hashed on the server side and immutable by the client application (but readable).

-All request update the Authorization header, so token will be short-term (improve security).
+All request update the Authorization header, so token will be short-term (improve security - session management).

 Based on https://github.com/auth0/angular-token-auth